 I wasn’t angry.
 Everyone had to do what they had to do.
-The travel agent confirmed my flight to Kathmandu and a connecting flight to the world’s highest mountains.
+The travel agent confirmed my flight to Kathmandu.
 Kenny said good-bye at the hotel taxi stand.
 “See you again.”

 “I’m not sure.”
 This was not America or New York.

 “You not know.
-I can tell you come back.
+I know.
+You you come back.
 You like Thailand too much.”